-In general, your submission should be a unique manuscript that has not been published (or submitted for publication) elsewhere.
-If any of the material in your article has been or will be published elsewhere, please discuss this with the editors before sending your work.
+In general, your submission should be a unique manuscript that has not been published—and is not under consideration for publication—elsewhere.
+If any of the material in your article has been or will be published elsewhere, please consult with the editor before sending your work.

-The primary focus of articles should be on residents of New York State and its colonial predecessors.
-Articles dealing with adjacent areas and/or countries of origin will also be considered if there is significant migration to or from New York State.
-Articles may address families belonging to any ethnic or religious group and may cover any time period, but should not mention persons who could still be alive.
+The primary focus of your article should be on residents of New York State and its colonial predecessors.
+Articles dealing with areas adjacent to New York or with countries of origin will be considered if there is significant migration to or from New York State.
+Articles may address families belonging to any ethnic or religious group and may cover any time period, but should not mention living people unless they have granted permission.

-- Solutions to difficult problems, such as identifying a spouse, parents, or another place of residence, with the associated genealogical summary.
+- solutions to difficult problems such as identifying a spouse, parent, or place of residence

-- Origins of New York families in foreign countries or other colonies or states, with the associated genealogical summary.
+- origins of New York families in foreign countries or other colonies or states

-- Transcriptions or abstracts of genealogically and/or historically relevant records.
+- transcriptions or abstracts of genealogically or historically relevant records

 The Peer-Review Process